-(1) On July 5, 2021, the Company was informed that a motion (the "motion") to certify a claim as a Class Action was filed against it and the members of the Board of Directors, the controlling shareholder and the investors who took part in the private placement that was approved by the general meeting on March 7, 2021 (the "investors").
-The Motion to Certify was filed with the Tel Aviv District court by a shareholder of the Company, (the "Plaintiff").
+On July 5, 2021, the Company was informed that a motion (the "motion") to certify a claim as a class action was filed against it and the members of the Company's board of directors (the "Board"), the controlling shareholder and the investors who took part in the private placement that was approved by the general meeting on March 7, 2021 (the "investors").
+The motion to certify was filed with the Tel Aviv District court by a shareholder of the Company (the "Plaintiff").